daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player, dnaClient and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerStreamrootAdapter alloc] initWithDnaClient:dnaClient andPlayer:player]];
+// Once you have your player, dnaClient and plugin initialized you can set the adapter [self.plugin setAdapter:[[YBAVPlayerStreamrootAdapter alloc] initWithDnaClient:dnaClient andPlayer:player]];

 ...

 // When the view gonna be destroyed you can force stop and clean the adapters in order to make sure you avoid retain cycles
 [self.plugin fireStop];
-[self.pluginÂ removeAdapter];
+[self.pluginÿremoveAdapter];
 ```

 ### YBAVPlayerPolynetAdapter